ZIP Code 92509 in Jurupa Valley, CA

 Schools in ZIP Code 92509

 ZIP Code 92509 is in the Jurupa Unified School District, which serves grades Kindergarten thru 12th.
-There are 21 public schools and 1 private school(s) in this ZIP Code.
+There are 21 public school(s) in this ZIP Code, and we have located 3 private school(s).
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Jurupa Valley, CA 92509